rajnigupta76/r1-connect-demo-iOS/README.md

 ***appName***

-The application name associated with emitter.
+The application name associated with the emitter.
 By default, this property is populated with the `CFBundleName` string from the application bundle.
 If you wish to override this property, you must do so before making any tracking calls.

 ```objc
 [R1Emitter sharedInstance].appName = @"Custom application name";